 AccessComputing Seeks Students in Computing Fields

-Funded by the National Science Foundation, AccessComputing provides opportunities for students to learn about resources, locate internships and other work experiences, participate in events, secure tutoring for computing classes, develop disability disclosure and accommodation strategies, and network with peers and mentors.
+Funded by the National Science Foundation, AccessComputing provides opportunities for students to learn about resources, locate internships and other work experiences, participate in events, develop disability disclosure and accommodation strategies, and network with peers and mentors.

 AccessComputing and DO-IT share resources to help students with disabilities succeed in school and their career.
 Check them out!